 We experience seasonal fluctuations in our net sales and operating results.
 In fiscal 2003, we generated 27.1% and 25.1% of our net sales and 29.6% and 26.4% of our net income in the fiscal quarters ended January 31 (which include the holiday selling season) and July 31 (which include the effects of summer air conditioner sales), respectively.
 We also incur significant additional expenses during these fiscal quarters due to higher purchase volumes and increased staffing.
 If we miscalculate the demand for our products generally or for our product mix during the fiscal quarters ending January 31 and July 31, our net sales could decline, resulting in excess inventory, which could harm our financial performance.
-A shortfall in expected net sales, combined with our significant additional expenses during these fiscal quarters, could cause a significant decline in our operating results.
-This could adversely affect our common stock price.
+A shortfall in expected net sales, combined with our significant additional expenses during these fiscal quarters later our common stock price.